pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I-Discovery/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

 @par Example Description

-This example describes how to use the ADC and DMA to transfer continuously converted data from ADC to memory.
+How to use the ADC2 and DMA to transfer continuously converted data from ADC2 to memory.

 The ADC2 is configured to convert continuously ADC_CHANNEL_5.